-Two commonly used countermeasures are chaff and flares, which are the main focus of this action group and that have been simulated by using CFD b) Comparison of measurements and simulations
+Two commonly used countermeasures are chaff and flares, which are the main focus of this action group and that have been simulated by using CFD

-- ✓ Chaff is radar countermeasure consisting of small pieces or threads of metal or metalized glass fibre. - ✓ Flares are used against IR-seeking missiles.
-They are a few decimetres in length and can have built in propulsions systems.
+Chaff is radar countermeasure consisting of small pieces or threads of metal or metalized glass fibre. \checkmark

+Flares are used against IR-seeking missiles.
+They are a few decimetres in length and can have built in propulsions systems. \checkmark